decipher3114/Revancify/README.md

 # Revancify
-A TUI wrapper for Revanced patcher.
+A TUI wrapper for Revanced CLI with amazing features.
 > Note: Download Termux from Github or FDroid.
 Termux app available on playstore is not maintained.

+### For Announcements and Support, Join [Telegram Channel](https://t.me/revancify)  & [Telegram Group](https://t.me/revancifychat).

 # Features
 1. Auto updates Patches and CLI